utdal/ATACSeq-NextFlow-Pipeline/README.md

 ![ATACSeq NextFlow Pipeline](misc/ATACSeqpipeline.png)

-This tool is predominantly used for the analysis of ATAC-seq data to obtain TSSe Scores and various plots.
+This tool is used to process bulk ATAC-seq data by mapping paired-end reads to a reference genome and identifying areas of open chromatin after peak calling.
+This tool generates files that can be visualized on a genome browser.

 Running the tool is pretty straight forward, however a good understanding of `bash` is recommended.
 Please familiarize yourself with data types, basic functions, data structures in each language.